-- Additional external HR expenditures (think payroll administration and employee benefit packages)
+- Additional external HR expenditures (i.e., payroll administration and employee benefit packages)

 Employers dedicate significant resources, including time and dollars, to managing HR tasks in-house.
-Based on our experience, many employers end up spending 3-5% of their annualized gross payroll on HR-related tasks.
 Depending on the size and distribution of your workforce, you could be allocating a significant investment to HR and still not reap the benefits of working with the human resource experts you would have access to with a PEO.

-Don’t assume partnering with a PEO automatically replaces any member of your staff.
-While the HR experts at a PEO provide valuable day-to-day support, strategic guidance, and insight, your staff remains the frontline HR team for your company.
+A significant perk of partnering with a PEO is that their professionals complement—not replace—your staff.
+A PEO’s team provides valuable day-to-day support, strategic guidance, and insight while your in-house employees remain the frontline HR team for your company.

-Deciding to partner with a PEO does indeed add a new line item to the books.
-However, hard cost savings quickly become apparent and begin to offset your PEO investment almost immediately.
+Partnering with a PEO adds a new line item to the books.
+However, hard cost savings quickly become apparent and begin to offset your investment almost immediately.

-How to identify the ROI of a PEO for your business
+How to calculate the ROI of using a PEO for your business

-Of course every business is unique and has varying sets of challenges and goals.
-Here are a few questions to ask yourself as you consider what impact working with a reputable PEO provider would have on your business.
+Every business is unique and has different challenges and goals.
+Here are a few questions to ask as you consider what impact working with a reputable PEO provider would have on your organization.

 What’s the opportunity cost of not having a PEO?

-As an organization expands and evolves, most business owners absorb the additional workload incrementally.
-Years pass and company leaders never realize just how much time they ultimately dedicate to HR-related tasks.
-When a company’s workforce grows, leadership must dedicate more and more hours to daily HR management, benefit administration, and monitoring compliance.
+As they expand and evolve, most organizations absorb the additional workload incrementally.
+Years can pass, and company leaders may never realize how much time they ultimately dedicate to HR-related tasks.
+When a business’s workforce grows, leadership must dedicate more and more hours to daily HR management, benefits administration, and compliance monitoring.

 Can you consolidate HR vendors?

-Some employers adopt an ad hoc approach to outsourcing HR, which deprives them of the full benefit of PEO partnership.
-SMBs often disperse aspects of HR management across an array of attorneys, accountants, payroll companies, time and attendance software providers, and consultants – none of whom possess a holistic perspective or deep experience in the complexities and legal obligations of HR management.
+Some employers adopt an ad hoc approach to outsourcing HR, which deprives them of the full benefit of a PEO partnership.
+SMBs often disperse aspects of HR management across an array of attorneys, accountants, payroll companies, time and attendance software providers, and consultants—none of whom possess a holistic perspective or deep experience in the complexities and legal obligations of HR management.

 A word to the wise: beware of comparing PEO companies based solely on price.
 This is an industry where the adage “you get what you pay for” rings true.
-Low-cost PEOs must make significant cutbacks to provide a competitive price – concessions you, as the business owner, are likely to feel.
+Low-cost PEOs may make significant cuts to provide a competitive price—concessions small business owners will likely feel.

 Could you increase employee retention and satisfaction?

-In today’s competitive recruiting environment, employers who are unable to offer ambitious compensation and stand-out benefits remain at a perpetual disadvantage, particularly in smaller markets.
+In today’s competitive recruiting environment, employers unable to offer ambitious compensation and stand-out benefits remain at a perpetual disadvantage.
 Partnering with a PEO plays an important role in increasing employee satisfaction and improving retention.